-Art Conservation is one of the most integral aspects for the preservation of cultural history.
-Art of any form or medium is a creation of humans from the time they were able to use their hands untill now.
+Art Conservation is one of the most integral aspects for the preservation of our cultural history.
+Art, of any form or medium, is a creation of mankind from the time they were able to use their hands until today.

-As art conservators we understand the obligations we have to preserve history through art and we do so responsibly and in accordance with the international conservation code of ethics.
-In our establishment we will try to address all the misconceptions you might have regarding the restoration of art, including rumours of astronomical costs and guide you to a decision that will prolong the life of your heirlooms.
+As art conservators, we understand the obligations and responsibilities that we have in order to preserve history through art and we do so professionally and in accordance with the International Conservation Code of Ethics.
+In our establishment we will make every effort to address all the concerns you might have regarding the conservation of art, including costs, and guide you when making a decision that will prolong the life of your heirlooms.

 Art Through History

-It reflects the period it was created, it reveals the different faces and shapes of history and it exposes its creator’s emotional state.
-These objects we call art have been passed on from generation to generation as humans continue to beautify their environment and they will outlast us all as we pass them on to the future.
+Artwork reflects the period it which it was created; it reveals the different faces and shapes of history and it exposes its creator’s emotional state.
+These objects we call art have been, and continue to be, passed on from generation to generation as humans carry on with beautifying their environment.
+With the proper care and preservation, artwork will outlast us all as we pass them on to the future.

-With over thirty eight years working with public institutions and galleries both in Canada and in Greece, we have a deep knowledge and understanding of Art History and we treat all art with the same respect and care.
-We specialize in the conservation / restoration of fine art and art objects.
+With over forty years experience working with public institutions and galleries both in Canada and in Greece, we have a deep knowledge and understanding of Art History and we treat all art with the same respect and care.
+At XC Art Restoration, we specialize in the conservation of fine artwork and objects, as well as the proper conservation grade framing and design.

-It is very important to be able to trust the professionals with your heirlooms, therefore a general knowledge of the conservators involved and their background is necessary.
-Whether you choose our establishment or another studio to perform the art restoration work on your paintings or objects, it is imperative to know the qualifications of the people who will be working on your works of art.
+It is very important to be able to trust the professionals with your heirlooms, therefore, a general knowledge of the conservators involved, and their background is necessary.
+Whether you choose our establishment or another studio to perform the art conservation work on your paintings or objects, it is imperative to know the qualifications of the people who will be working on your works of art.

 Art conservation is a process that demands the highest form of professionalism, ethics, as well as a tedious and methodical approach.
-Each painting or object has its own character, its own challenges and therefore requires an individual treatment.
-There are no “fix-all” formulas and no “quick-fixes”.
-The days when people who dabbed in restoration would overpaint and beautify the paintings, are gone.
-Today’s conservators are more concerned with preservation and longevity rather than aesthetics.
+Each painting or object has its’ own character, its’ own challenges and therefore requires an individual treatment.
+In the past, art conservators would focus on beautifying paintings, which usually involved overpainting, and unfortunately in many instances took away from the authenticity of the piece being restored.
+Conservators today are more concerned with preservation and longevity rather than aesthetics and that is the methodology that we practice here at XC Art Restoration.

 Co-Founder, Art Conservator

-Kostas Xenarios studied art restoration/ conservation at the studio of the Athenian Technological Institute, under his Italian educated professor Stavros Baltoyannis with emphasis on preservation rather than restoration.
-Though his schooling was in general conservation, his preference is with the conservation of paintings of all mediums.
-From 1969 to 1974 he worked for the Greek Ministry of Culture on the Island of Crete, restoring Byzantine frescos and icons in remote monasteries and churches.
-In 1974 he immigrated to Canada and settled in Toronto where he has been living ever since.
+Kostas Xenarios studied art conservation at the studio of the Athenian Technological Institute, under his Italian educated professor Stavros Baltoyannis with emphasis on the preservation of artwork.
+Kostas’ schooling was in art conservation, yet his preference lies within conservation of paintings regardless of their medium.
+From 1969 to 1974 he worked for the Greek Ministry of Culture on the Island of Crete, restoring Byzantine frescos and icons in monasteries and churches.
+In 1974 he immigrated to Canada and settled in Toronto where he has been living and practicing his talent in art conservation ever since.
 He has worked for several galleries and public institutions, including the Royal Ontario Museum and the Historical Board.
+Kostas is an active member of the Toronto Area Conservators Group and also the Canadian Association for Conservation of Cultural Property as well as the American Institution for Conservation, to name a few.
+After many years of independent conservation, Kostas decided to take it a step further when opening his own art conservation gallery and has been successfully restoring paintings for the most notable museums in Toronto as well as the independent client ever since.

 Co-Founder, Art Conservator

 Helen Chialtas is Toronto born and educated.
-She studied Art at the University of Waterloo, and graduated from the University of Toronto with a BA Honours in Art History with the intention of pursuing art conservation or curatorial studies.
-She apprenticed since 1997 with Kostas Xenarios as an art conservator of paintings and art objects.
-She has also apprenticed and worked very closely with conservators specializing in works on paper.
-In addition to her meticulous approach to restoration, her Art History degree and her research abilities are an asset to the company in the valuation of works of art.
+She studied Art at the University of Waterloo, graduated from the University of Toronto and received a BA Honours in Art History with the intention of pursuing a career in art conservation and curatorial studies.
+She apprenticed with Kostas Xenarios since 1997 as an art conservator of paintings and objects.
+Helen connected with her then employer and decided to open XC Art Restoration together.
+She is the Gallery Director, the Framing Designer who specializes in the preservation of artwork in their framing environment, as well as the Public Relations Representative.
+Over the years, Helen has also apprenticed and worked actively with conservators specializing in works on paper and continues to do so today.
+In addition to her meticulous approach to restoration, conservation grade framing, and her Art History degree, her research abilities are an asset to the company in the evaluation of artwork.

-Helen Panagiotakopoulos graduated from Ryerson University in Theatre Arts.
-After her graduation she moved to Athens Greece where she was introduced to china restoration.
-Upon her return to Canada she first apprenticed with us as a fine china restorer and her love for the craft as well as her enthusiasm is reflected in the quality of her work.
+Helen Frangos graduated from Ryerson University with a degree in Theatre Arts.
+After her graduation she moved to Athens Greece where she was introduced to art conservation and took a particular interest in sculptures.
+Upon her return to Canada she first apprenticed with XC Art Restoration as an object conservator and her love for the craft, as well as her enthusiasm for restoration, certified her complimentary fit with the company.
+Helen specializes in the conservation and restoration of figurines and aboriginal sculptures.
+She has been with the company for over 15 years and continues to grow with every project.
+Helen’s attitude and excellence are reflected in the quality of her work.
 Each job, however small, receives the same attention and care.